 High highs and deep lows

-When I started I had no knowledge of how to build websites.
-I built it from scratch and along the way I absorbed every piece of knowledge that I was able to find.
-After one year of working hard and using my spare time in order to make progress, the scope of my site was a couple of thousand visitors each month.
+When I just started out as a blogger, I had very limited knowledge of how to build and maintain websites.
+I built this network from scratch and along the way I absorbed every piece of knowledge that I was able to find.
+After working hard and using my spare time in order to make progress, the scope of my site was a couple of thousand visitors each month.
 I felt I was doing quite well as the amount of people coming to my site equated to the main hall of my favorite club in Amsterdam.

 After reaching that goal, I set myself another goal.
 The next thing I wanted to do was building a members-only section.
 And because I was used to learn myself everything on my own, I thought I would be able to fix this as well.
 To my great disappointment things completely collapsed and the number of visitors dropped to almost zero.
 All the time I had put into it seemed to have been in vain and eventually it took me one month to find the bug and to repair the whole thing.
 However, it took me another three months to get my blog back up and running so people were able to find my site again.